-- (a) Notwithstanding a contrary provision of a rental agreement or of subchapter 2 of this chapter, a protected tenant may terminate a rental agreement pursuant to subsection (b) of this section without penalty or liability if he or she reasonably believes it is necessary to vacate a dwelling unit: - (1) based on a fear of imminent harm to any protected tenant due to abuse, sexual assault, or stalking; or - (2) if any protected tenant was a victim of sexual assault that occurred on the premises within the six months preceding the date of his or her notice of termination. - (b) Not less than 30 days before the date of termination, the protected tenant shall provide to the landlord:

-- (1) a written notice of termination; and - (2) documentation from one or more of the following sources supporting his or her reasonable belief that it is necessary to vacate the dwelling unit: - (A) a court, law enforcement, or other government agency; - (B) an abuse, sexual assault, or stalking assistance program; - (C) a legal, clerical, medical, or other professional from whom the tenant, or the minor or dependent of the tenant, received counseling or other assistance concerning abuse, sexual assault, or stalking; or - (D) a self-certification of a protected tenant's status as a victim of abuse, sexual assault, or stalking, signed under penalty of perjury, on a standard form adopted for that purpose by: - (i) a federal or State government entity, including the federal for Children and Families; or - (ii) a nonprofit organization that provides support services to protected tenants. - (c) A notice of termination provided pursuant to subsection (b) of this section may be revoked and the rental agreement shall remain in effect if: - (1)(A) the protected tenant provides a written notice to the landlord revoking the notice of termination; and - (B) the landlord has not entered into a rental agreement with another tenant prior to the date of the revocation; or
+- (a) Notwithstanding a contrary provision of a rental agreement or of subchapter 2 of this chapter, a protected tenant may terminate a rental agreement pursuant to subsection (b) of this section without penalty or liability if he or she reasonably believes it is necessary to vacate a dwelling unit: - (1) based on a fear of imminent harm to any protected tenant due to abuse, sexual assault, or stalking; or - (2) if any protected tenant was a victim of sexual assault that occurred on the premises within the six months preceding the date of his or her notice of termination. - (b) Not less than 30 days before the date of termination, the protected tenant shall provide to the landlord: - (1) a written notice of termination; and - (2) documentation from one or more of the following sources supporting his or her reasonable belief that it is necessary to vacate the dwelling unit: - (A) a court, law enforcement, or other government agency; - (B) an abuse, sexual assault, or stalking assistance program; - (C) a legal, clerical, medical, or other professional from whom the tenant, or the minor or dependent of the tenant, received counseling or other assistance concerning abuse, sexual assault, or stalking; or - (D) a self-certification of a protected tenant's status as a victim of abuse, sexual assault, or stalking, signed under penalty of perjury, on a standard form adopted for that purpose by: - (i) a federal or State government entity, including the federal Department of Housing and Urban Development or the Vermont Department for Children and Families; or - (ii) a nonprofit organization that provides support services to protected tenants. - (c) A notice of termination provided pursuant to subsection (b) of this section may be revoked and the rental agreement shall remain in effect if: - (1)(A) the protected tenant provides a written notice to the landlord revoking the notice of termination; and